Skip to main content

 While Missouri's divorce process can be lengthy, going back to your former name is not.
 When filing the petition for divorce or responding to it, you can ask the court to change your name back to a former name.
 Assuming there are no larger issues, this happens routinely, and the court will include the name change in the final decree of divorce.

-Missouri doesn't necessarily require a court hearing for a name change petition, but if it's contested in any way expect one.
-A judge will then consider your petition and, if satisfied that the desired name change is proper and not detrimental to anyone else, can grant the petition.
+Missouri generally doesn't require a court hearing for a name change petition, but make sure you check with the court clerk just in case you receive a hearing date.
+A judge will then consider your petition and, if satisfied that the desired name change is proper, will issue a judgment changing your name.

-You'll then have to publish notice of your name change in a local newspaper for three weeks.
-Once proof of publication is filed with the court, it'll issue a certified copy of the order or judgment.
-That's the legal proof of a name change you need.
+After receiving your judgment, you'll have to publish notice of the name change in a local newspaper in your county for three consecutive weeks (at least once a week).
+Make sure you file proof of notice in the Office of the Clerk or Court Administrator's Office within 10 days after the date of the last publication.
+Once proof of publication is filed with the court, it will issue a certified copy of the order or judgment.
+That's the legal proof of name change you need.

 2. File the Appropriate Paperwork with Government Agencies